UoB-HPC/SimEng/docs/sphinx/developer/components/branchPred.rst

 The algorithm(s) held within a ``BranchPredictor`` class instance can be model-specific, however, SimEng provides a ``GenericPredictor`` which contains the following logic.

 Global History
     For indexing relevant prediction structures, a global history can be utilised.
-The global history value stores the n most recent branch direction outcomes in an unsigned int, with the least-significant bit being the most recent branch direction.
+The global history value stores the n most recent branch direction outcomes in an unsigned integer, with the least-significant bit being the most recent branch direction.
 The global history is speculatively updated on ``predict``, and is corrected if needed on ``update`` and ``flush``.
 To facilitate this speculative updating, and rolling-back on correction, for a global history of n the branch predictor keeps track of the 2n most recent branch outcomes.
+Valid values for Global History are 1-64.

 Branch Target Buffer (BTB)
     For each entry, the BTB stores the most recent target along with an n-bit saturating counter for an associated direction.
 The indexing of this structure uses the lower bits of an instruction address XOR'ed with the current global branch history value.